 Town of Athabasca

-Residential property owners in the Town of Athabasca can finance up to 100% of their energy efficiency or renewable energy projects
+Residential property owners in the Town of Athabasca can finance up to 100% of energy efficiency and renewable energy projects.

 Town of Athabasca’s Clean Energy Improvement Program

-For details on these highlights and the full program, please review the Town of Athabasca’s CEIP Terms and Conditions.
+For full program details, please read the Town of Athabasca’s CEIP Terms and Conditions.

 Participant & property eligibility